JoanEsquivel/appium-demo/README.md

     npm install --save-dev appium@next
 ```

-* Check if the drivers are still available, if not installed them again:
+* Check if the drivers are still available, if not install them again:
 ```bash
 appium driver list
 ```